 This is a classic Irish pub in the heart of Dublin's party neighbourhood with the Irish title standing for 'The Quays Bar'.
 Always bustling with tourists, hen parties and revelers in general, this is a pub that always seems to have something going on inside.
 Post up here if you're looking for fun, there'll often be live music both inside and out in the central hub of Temple Bar Square.
 The interior is standard of other classic Irish pubs in the area: cosy with warm lighting glowing in its stained glass windows.
 If you want a sense of fun and camaraderie, head here.

 Recommended for Temple Bar's Best Pubs because: A stalwart of the Temple Bar party scene, you'll seldom see this place less that hopping.

-Emily's expert tip: While this is a fun pub, neat dress is essential
+Local Expert tip: While this is a fun pub, neat dress is essential

 This newly opened cocktail club might be discreet on the outside but indoors boasts plush seating, kitsch wallpaper and a dazzling array of high class beverages.
 Book ahead to ensure a reservation and then strap yourself in for some great drinks from a long menu that caters for everyone.
 With everything from giant bowls of punch to short serves that pack a punch, this is a classy establishment that seeks to impress.
 Bar bites include delicious cheese boards and tasty charcuterie and dinner plates are served until 11pm for those looking to dine at a more European hour.
 A great oasis of style in Temple Bar.